wri/fw_service_template/README.md

 - staging
 - dev

-represent infrastructure deployment in the according environment accounts on AWS.
+Represent infrastructure deployment in the according environment accounts on AWS.
 Github actions workflows will apply infrastructure changes to these environments automatically, when ever a commit is pushed to one of the branches.